Updated on 13th May 2022 mentioning Flutter 3.0.

 Google is also working with Ubuntu to make Flutter the go-to platform for Linux Ubuntu desktop apps.

-Here's a list of companies that I hear are adopting Flutter.
+Here's a list of companies and products that are using Flutter.

 Some are using it to experiment with small ideas, most are launching fully-fledged apps with millions of users.
 So, Flutter is getting serious use compared to 4 years ago when I met Tim.